This is part of our Diabetes Stories series, where people living with diabetes share their personal journeys, challenges, and insights.

 How do you treat your diabetes, did a lot change over the past years and are you able to manage it well?

 Fortunately, I feel that the Danish healthcare system treats those with diabetes rather well.
 In my case, the healthcare is provided by the Copenhagen Capital Region.
+Emotionally, however, I get support from my other half, Christina, who is rather used to handling people with diabetes.

 At the moment, I use an insulin pen and a blood glucose meter, along with a pen and a continuous glucose meter.
-Later, I will most likely move to a smartpen and BGM/CGM.
+Later, I will most likely move to a smart pen and BGM/CGM.

 I use both fast-acting and long-acting insulin.
 Luckily, I don’t take any other medication.

 I would say quite a lot changed over the years after my diagnosis.
 Learning to deal with diabetes in itself is quite a change.
-On top of that, I felt that I needed to change my lifestyle a bit to become steadier and to take better care of myself.
+On top of that, I felt that I needed to change my lifestyle a bit to become steadier and take better care of myself.

 Most significantly, I founded my business, Hedia, which has grown tremendously.
 That growth is exciting in itself.
 But with regard to my diabetes, it has allowed me to fully open my eyes to the condition and even see the positive side of diabetes.
 So, generally, it has had a positive effect.